 Piney Grove has a School Resource Officer, Deputy First Class Scott Vash, who is based at Piney Grove and whom we share with Shiloh Pt.
 He is on our campus on a regular basis, checking on things, talking to our students, and getting to know them.
 This summer, the PGMS front office was remodeled with a secure vestibule installed.
 All visitors must now come to this single door and be buzzed in by a front office secretary who has a wide view of the entire person and the surrounding area.
 Strict and technologically-sophisticated sign-in procedures for visitors, once they are buzzed in, are in place, and a driver’s license is required to check out a student.

-Piney Grove has a resource officer, Deputy Angie Lively, who is based at PGMS and whom we share with a couple of elementary schools nearby.
-She is on our campus on a regular basis, checking on things, talking to our students and getting to know them.
-Part of Piney Grove's standard operating procedures is to have our head custodian check the entire facility and campus early each morning to look for any unusual objects.
-Phones are in every classroom, and come equipped with sophisticated technology that allows for tracing phone calls in the event of a bomb threat or other threatening phone calls.
-Administrators are in constant communication with each other and the front office, as well as the county office, through the use of two-way radios and cell phones.
+Part of Piney Grove’s standard operating procedures is to have our head custodian check the entire facility and campus early each morning to look for any unusual objects.
+Phones are in every classroom, and administrators are in constant communication with each other, our SRO, and the front office through radios, as well as with the school district safety office through the use of cell phones.
+Our phones come equipped with sophisticated technology that allows for tracing phone calls in the event of a bomb threat or other threatening phone calls.

 These are just some of the practices and procedures we have in place.
-We hope that you will spend some time with your child at the beginning of the school year discussing the importance of all these safety procedures, and let him/her know that it is also your expectation that he/she take personal responsibility in reporting anything he/she sees or hears that could jeopardize the safety of any or all of our students and staff.
+We hope that you will spend some time with your child at the beginning of this school year discussing the importance of all these safety procedures, and let him/her know that it is also your expectation that he/she take personal responsibility in reporting anything he/she sees or hears that could jeopardize the safety of any or all of our students and staff.